Horacio Elizondo

-Horacio Marcelo Elizondo (born November 4, 1963) is an Argentine former international football referee best known for officiating matches in the 2006 FIFA World Cup, including the final.
-Having achieved all his goals in refereeing, Elizondo retired after the December 2006 match between Boca Juniors and Lanús, 2 years before the compulsory retirement age of 45.
+Horacio Marcelo Elizondo (born 4 November 1963) is an Argentine former international football referee best known for officiating matches in the 2006 FIFA World Cup, including the final.
+Having achieved all his goals in refereeing, Elizondo retired after the December 2006 match between Boca Juniors and Lanús, two years before the compulsory retirement age of 45.

 Career

 Elizondo (first from the left) with the president Néstor Kirchner in 2007.

 Elizondo completed studies in physical education, and started refereeing after finishing the AFA course.
 His debut in the Argentine first division was in the Deportivo Español vs. Belgrano de Córdoba match in 1992.
 He was named international in 1994, and directed his first international match on October 9, 1996, between Ecuador and Colombia for the 1998 World Cup qualifications.

 Among the several international competitions in which he participated are the Copa América of 1997 and 1999, the U-17 World Cup of 1997 and 2005, the U-20 World Youth Championships of 2003 and 2005, the Olympic Games of 2004, and the FIFA Club World Championship of 2000.
 In the latter, he showed a red card to David Beckham in the tie between Manchester United and Necaxa.

-He also refereed in the final matches of the 2002 and 2005 Copa Libertadores de América.
+Elizondo refereed in the final matches of the 2002 and 2005 Copa Libertadores de América.
 In the 2005 tournament the two Brazilian finalist teams São Paulo FC and Atlético Paranaense lobbied Conmebol to have Elizondo as the main referee.

-On August 16, 2006, Elizondo refereed the second final of the 2006 Copa Libertadores.
+On August 16, 2006, Elizondo refereed the second leg of the final of the 2006 Copa Libertadores.

 Elizondo broke the Argentine First Division record showing 12 yellow cards on August 19 in the match between Boca Juniors and Independiente.
 The media, though, supported most of his decisions.

-In the annual world referee ranking of the International Federation of Football History and Statistics (IFFHS), Elizondo was positioned 5th in 2001, 12th in 2005 and 1st in 2006.
+In the annual world referee ranking of the International Federation of Football History and Statistics (IFFHS), Elizondo was positioned 5th in 2001, 12th in 2005, and 1st in 2006.